 Larry Vuckovich has won acclaim from critics and jazz audiences for his deeply imaginative style and repertoire heard at prestigious North American and European jazz clubs, concert halls and festivals.
-He is equally at home in world music/classically influenced modal jazz as he is with hard-swinging bebop, post-bop, contemporary jazz, and down-home blues.
+He is as equally at home in world music/classically influenced modal jazz as he is in hard-swinging bebop, post-bop, contemporary jazz, and down-home blues.
 The New York Times notes that his unique outlook and collection of influences "set him apart from most pianists who are heard regularly in New York".
-The Village Voice comments on his "book of piano gems that will keep you guessing."
-The Toronto Globe and Mail calls him "a musician who sits apart from the rest by virtue...of his taste for both the exotic and the exquisite."
+The Village Voice comments on his "book of piano gems that will keep you guessing".
+The Toronto Globe and Mail calls him "a musician who sits apart from the rest by virtue...of his taste for both the exotic and the exquisite".

 "... he creates an earthy post-bop style of richly varied improvisational expression."
 Jazz Podium (Germany)